How to Grow a Beard Thicker

 Now, just because your genetics are beard-healthy does not mean you’ll grow a thicker beard—it just means you have the potential to.
 Things that can get in the way of your beard growth include external factors like diet, overall health, and stress.
 I covered this in greater detail in my article on how to grow a beard faster, but in short, things like eating protein and taking beard growth vitamins can help stimulate the growth cycle of your beard hair, causing dormant follicles to start doing their work.

-Additionally, follicles naturally lay dormant during your boyhood until they’re told to grow hair by a number of changes that occur during puberty, including the addition of testosterone.
+Additionally, follicles naturally lay dormant during your boyhood until they’re told to grow hair by a number of changes that occur during puberty, including the addition of testosterone (which is why some young men use testosterone boosters, if their follicles haven’t sprouted yet).
 You can trigger these changes quicker, or in certain places where they have failed to sprout, by again eating right with lots of protein in your diet, and by using topical solutions that feed follicles like beard growth creams and beard growth sprays.
 Your beard will grow thicker if you can jump-start all your dormant follicles to start growing beard hair.